Seat of the European Parliament in Strasbourg: Criticism

-The Louise Weiss building in Strasbourg has been subjected to criticism for its complex interior design: "It is apparently transparent but almost impossible to navigate; there are bridges between different levels, but you cannot quite work out where they lead".
+When The Louise Weiss building in Strasbourg was opened in Summer 1999, it was criticised by MEPs for being opened without working air conditioning and for the telephones in offices not working.
+It has been subjected to criticism for its complex interior design: "It is apparently transparent but almost impossible to navigate; there are bridges between different levels, but you cannot quite work out where they lead".

 When it was opened, it was condemned by some for being "shabby, dark, difficult to navigate" with telecommunications and lifts being plagued by technical difficulties; Parliament President Nicole Fontaine climbed nine flights of stairs to her office rather than risk being trapped in the notorious lifts.
 In 2002, the building's water supply was hit by an outbreak of Legionnaires disease, due to the lack of use for much of the year (see "Secondary buildings" below) and in 2008 the ceiling of the plenary chamber collapsed (see "Hemicycle" above).

 Secondary buildings

 There are four secondary buildings across the river from the Louise Weiss.
 Like the Louise Weiss, most of them follow the numbering system of Immeuble du Parlement Européen (French for "Building of the European Parliament") 1, 2 and 3; the most recent building, (Immeuble Václav Havel), has not yet (July 2017) officially received the number 5.
 The buildings 1 and 2 form a single complex along the river.
 The buildings 3 and "5" are located more inland and connected by a glass footbridge.
 On the site on which the complex was built, there previously stood the swimming pool of the Société des nageurs strasbourgeois (SNS), built in 1952 and demolished in 1978 to make way.

 The Winston Churchill building (IPE 1) is located on Avenue du Président Schuman, in the Orangerie district.
 It houses administration and support facilities.
 The Salvador de Madariaga building (IPE 2), along Quai du Bassin de l'Ill, is located next to the Winston Churchill Building.
 Both buildings, designed by the municipal architect François Sauer with the assistance of Jean-Paul Friedmann on behalf of the SERS actually form one single complex with a surface of 58,400m², built at a cost of 81 million euros, inaugurated in 1980 (later modified in 1988 and 1991, in relation to the construction of the IPE 3) and designed in a post-modern style often characterised by convoluted, serpentine architecture, relative heights and glazed facades.
 The Salvador de Madariaga building also houses the other EU body of which Strasbourg is the official seat (since 1992): the European Ombudsman.

 The buildings were at the centre of controversy regarding overpayment of rent.
 They were eventually bought by the Parliament in 2006.